Over 90% of natural rubber comes from the latex, or milky sap, of the rubber tree, Hevea brasiliensis.

 Latex allergy in the health care worker

-- Avoid areas where you might inhale the powder from latex gloves worn by other workers.
+- Avoid areas where powder may be inhaled from latex gloves worn by other workers.

-- Tell your employer and health providers (physicians, nurses, dentists, etc) that you have latex allergy.
+- Tell your employer and health providers (physicians, nurses, dentists, etc.) that you have a latex allergy.

 - Wear a medical alert bracelet.